michaeltelford/broken_link_finder/README.md

 ## Usage

-You can check for broken links via the library or executable.
+You can check for broken links via the executable or library.

 ### Executable